platformplane/catalog-crossplane/README.md

 to understand (some parts of) ConnectionDetails: read <https://blog.crossplane.io/faq-2-claim-connection-details/>

 ## TODO
-- get the nice secret name set by the user to set as binding again (or does that not make sense?)
+- get the nice secret name set by the user/catalog to set as binding again (or does that not make sense?)
 - how to get secrets (like password) out of the connection details to combine it with the rest of the connection string to build the URI?
 - static uri: =>  []byte(fmt.Sprintf("postgresql://%s:%s@%s:%s/%s", username, password, host, port, database))
 - nice names